syncfusion-content/javascript-docs/js/api/ejRibbon.md

-To specify the ribbon backstage page with its tab and button elements.
+Specifies the ribbon backstage page with its tab and button elements.